Mig-uel/angular-complete-guide/README.md

 **A Stream of Data**
 RxJS Observables emit values over time - you can set up subscriptions to listen to these values and react to them.

+## Observables vs Signals

+Observables and Signals are both ways to manage state and notify Angular about changes, but they have different use cases and characteristics.

+Observables is a pipeline of data emitted over time.
+They are great for handling asynchronous data streams, such as user events, HTTP requests, and more.
+Observables can be used to create complex data flows and transformations using operators.

+Signals are trackable data containers and you can change the value in those containers which will notify any subscribers about the change.
+You can also look into the container and read it at any time.

+With Signals, you can read the value without subscribing to it which is not possible with Observables.

+Observables are great for managing events and streamed data, while Signals are great for managing application state.

 ## Angular Learned Checklist

 ### Components and Templates